amcarrella3/anthony-website/content/about.md

 ### LIFE LONG LEARNING

 I create conditions for cultures to thrive by supporting individuals' thirst for new knowledge and skills.
-This commitment to lifelong learning as a liberatory and transformative act is at the core of my approach to personal and collective development, helping entire organizations encounter challenges with curiosity and adaptability.
+This commitment to lifelong learning as a liberatory act is at the core of my approach to personal and collective development, helping entire organizations encounter challenges with curiosity and adaptability.
 Through a critical pedagogy grounded in the work of Paulo Freire, the learning communities I serve actively engage with our world's realities, injustices, and contradictions, beckoning close examination of the social, political, and economic forces shaping our lives.
 Together, we form critical consciousness and co-construct knowledge that paves the way for institutional reform and lasting transformation.